natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20III.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

-This tank can be effectively be played in a brawling style, going into the front lines.
-This tank, due to its excellent armour and gun, can even hold off an entire enemy flank with minimal backup.
+The Churchill III can be effectively be played in a brawling style, going into the front lines.
+It can even hold off an entire enemy flank with minimal backup, due to the thick armour and excellent gun.

-In city maps, be careful not to expose the side armour as it is quite weak and the engine might get damaged.
-With its good gun, it can be as a support tank as well, in the second line destroying tanks.
+In city maps, you should be careful not to expose the side armour, as it is quite weak and the engine might get damaged.
+With its good gun, it can be used as a support tank as well, in the second line destroying tanks.
 Angle the hull armour to maximize its effectiveness.
 When frontally angled, even the sides will be tough to penetrate.

-There are some tanks that the Churchill III doesn't even need to worry about them penetrating the Churchill from the front, such as the Panzer III.
-Angling the armour will make the tank tough even against the high-penetration tanks like the Panzer IV F2, though these are still a big concern.
-When encountering these tanks with high-velocity cannons, it is advised to take cover, angle, or destroy them first.
-Shermans are not much threat since they won't really penetrate the Churchill armour, but sometimes they do.
+There are some tanks that the Churchill III doesn't even need to worry about them penetrating the Churchill from the front, the most prominent of these being the Panzer III.
+Angling the armour will make the tank tough against even high-penetration tanks like the Panzer IV F2, though don't rely on that armour only as the F2 has a high-velocity cannon.
+Against those cannons, it is advised to take cover, angle, or destroy them first.
+Shermans are not much concern since they won't really penetrate the Churchill armour unless flanking or hitting one of the few weak points.

 Most enemy tanks are easy to deal with the 57 mm gun that can punch straight through.
 Despite the small calibre, it can create enough post-penetration damage to one-shot medium tanks if aimed properly.

 Overall, the Churchill III is a very powerful Rank III vehicle that is capable of holding off an entire flank, while destroying tanks easily in quick succession.
-If the Churchill III is not in an up-tiered situation, it can effectively enter a battle and absorb all the enemy rounds which could've been fired at weaker teammates and either engage the enemy with the 57 mm cannon or let teammates return fire.
+If the Churchill III is not in an up-tiered situation, it can effectively enter a battle and act as a shell magnet for enemy rounds which could've been fired at weaker teammates, and then either engage the enemy with the 57 mm cannon or let teammates return fire.
 Companion vehicles such as the [[Pz.IV F2|Panzer IV F2]], the [[8,8 cm Flak 37 Sfl.]] and other German vehicles possess superior firepower compared to the other country vehicles in rank III (Except for other special TDs, such as the American [[M10 GMC|M10]] and British [[Achilles]]) and can in most cases hold their own.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->